CT or P Problem and Symmetric Gapped Fermion Solution: Introduction, the Problem, and the Summary

-One open puzzle in the 3+1d Standard Model (SM) is the strong CP problem \cite{Smith1957ht, Abel2020PRL2001.11966, Dine2000TASI0011376, Dine2000TASI0011376, Hook2018TASI1812.02669}.
+One of the open puzzles in the 3+1d Standard Model (SM) is the strong CP problem \cite{Smith1957ht, Bakerhepex0602020, Abel2020PRL2001.11966, Dine2000TASI0011376, Hook2018TASI1812.02669}.
 The corresponding strong gauge force SU(3) should naturally allow a theta $\theta_3$ term inserted into the SM path integral with a weight factor $\exp(\ii \theta_3 n^{(3)})$, with the appropriately quantized instanton number $n^{(3)} \equiv \frac{1}{8 \pi^2} \int \Tr[F^{(3)} \wedge F^{(3)}] \in \Z$ \cite{BelavinBPST1975, tHooft1976instanton} of a nonabelian SU(3) field strength $F^{(3)}$.
 The Cabibbo-Kobayashi-Maskawa (CKM) matrix CP violating angle $\delta_{\rm CP}$ is experimentally verified to be order 1.
 N\"aively, due to Naturalness without fine-tuning \cite{tHooft1979ratanomaly}, the other CP violating theta angle \bea {\bar{\theta}_{3}} \equiv {\theta_{3}} +\arg (\det (M_{u} M_{d})) \eea shall also be generically order 1.
 (Here $M_{u}$ and $M_{d}$ are two rank-3 matrices specifying the Yukawa-Higgs coupling, for $u,c,t$-type quarks and $d,s,b$-type quarks respectively.)
-A generic theoretical ${\bar{\theta}_{3}} \in [0, 2 \pi)$ can violate CP thus T (except at ${\bar{\theta}_{3}}=0$ or $\pi$), but the surprising experimental fact measured by the real-world neutron electric dipole moment shows that $| {\bar{\theta}_{3}} | < 10^{-10} \simeq 0$ is nearly zero \cite{Bakerhepex0602020, PDG2018, Abel2001.11966}, making the quantum chromodynamics (QCD) almost a CP and T invariant --- this puzzle is known as the strong CP problem.
-Since there is no particular reason (not even an anthropic reason) for the SM to have ${\bar{\theta}_{3}} \simeq 0$, the typical strong CP solutions proposed in the past literature tend to modify or enlarge the SM to include some assumptions: (1) some of quarks (e.g., up quark) is massless \cite{tHooft1976ripPRL}, (2) extra continuous U(1) symmetry, then based on dynamical arguments on the spontaneous symmetry breaking to relax to ${\bar{\theta}_{3}} \simeq 0$, e.g., Peccei-Quinn symmetry with axions \cite{PecceiQuinn1977hhPRL,PecceiQuinn1977urPRD, Weinberg1977ma1978PRL, Wilczek1977pjPRL} (3) extra discrete P or CP symmetry imposed at a high energy \cite{Nelson1983zb1984PLB,Barr1984qx1984PRL, BabuMohapatra1989, BabuMohapatra1989rbPRD, BarrChangSenjanovic1991qxPRL}.
+A generic theoretical ${\bar{\theta}_{3}} \in [0, 2 \pi)$ can violate CP thus T (except at ${\bar{\theta}_{3}}=0$ or $\pi$), but the surprising experimental fact measured by the real-world neutron electric dipole moment shows that $| {\bar{\theta}_{3}} | < 10^{-10} \simeq 0$ is nearly zero \cite{Smith1957ht, Bakerhepex0602020, Abel2020PRL2001.11966}, making the quantum chromodynamics (QCD) almost a CP and T invariant --- this puzzle is known as the strong CP problem.
+Since there is no particular reason (not even an anthropic reason) for the SM to have ${\bar{\theta}_{3}} \simeq 0$, the typical strong CP solutions proposed in the past literature tend to modify or enlarge the SM to include some assumptions: (1) some of quarks (e.g., up quark) is massless \cite{tHooft1976ripPRL}, (2) extra continuous U(1) symmetry, then based on dynamical arguments on the spontaneous symmetry breaking which relaxes to ${\bar{\theta}_{3}} \simeq 0$, e.g., Peccei-Quinn symmetry with axions \cite{PecceiQuinn1977hhPRL,PecceiQuinn1977urPRD, Weinberg1977ma1978PRL, Wilczek1977pjPRL} (3) extra discrete P or CP symmetry imposed at a high energy \cite{Nelson1983zb1984PLB,Barr1984qx1984PRL, BabuMohapatra1989, BabuMohapatra1989rbPRD, BarrChangSenjanovic1991qxPRL}.
 The purpose of this present work is to propose a new type of CP problem's solution by involving the Symmetric Mass Generation (SMG) mechanism \cite{WangYou2204.14271} --- fermions can become massive (also known as gapped) by a symmetric deformation from a massless (aka gapless) theory, without involving any symmetry breaking within an anomaly-free symmetry group.
+In the context of the global symmetry $G$ being anomaly-free, this condition is well-known as the 't Hooft anomaly free in $G$ \cite{tHooft1979ratanomaly}.